mvllow/modes.nvim/readme.md

 Highlight UI elements based on current mode.
 Inspired by the recent addition of vim mode in Xcode-beta.

+Currently you will see highlights when in insert mode, visual mode, or when pressing the operator keys `d` or `y`.

 ## Usage

 ```lua